timmidel/species-detector/README.md

 # species-detector

-A mobile app to identify the species of an animal
+A mobile app to identify the species of an animal created using expo